- Common uses

 HOW should this medicine be used?

 Carfilzomib comes as a powder to be mixed with liquid to be injected intravenously (into a vein).
 Carfilzomib is given by a doctor or nurse in a medical office or clinic usually over a period of 10 or 30 minutes.
-It is usually given 2 days in a row each week for 3 weeks followed by a 12-day rest period.
+It may be given 2 days in a row each week for 3 weeks followed by a 12-day rest period or it may be given once a week for 3 weeks followed by a 13-day rest period.
 The length of treatment will depend on how well your body responds to the medication.

 Carfilzomib injection may cause a severe or life-threatening reactions for up to 24 hours after you receive a dose of the medication.
 You will receive certain medications to help prevent a reaction before you receive each dose of carfilzomib.
 Tell your doctor immediately if you experience any of these symptoms after your treatment: fever, chills, joint or muscle pain, flushing or swelling of the face, vomiting, weakness, shortness of breath, dizziness or fainting, or chest tightness or pain.